The Sovereign SDK Book

 The Module

-#![allow(unused)] fn main() { pub trait Module { // -- Some associated type definitions are omitted here -- /// Module defined argument to the call method. type CallMessage: Debug; /// Genesis is called when a rollup is deployed and can be used to set initial state values in the module. fn genesis( &self, _config: &Self::Config, _working_set: &mut WorkingSet<Self::Spec>, ) -> Result<(), ModuleError>; /// Call allows interaction with the module and invokes state changes. /// It takes a module defined type and a context as parameters. fn call(&self, _message: Self::CallMessage, _context: &Context<Self::Spec>, _working_set: &mut WorkingSet<Self::Spec>, ) -> Result<CallResponse, ModuleError>; } }
+#![allow(unused)] fn main() { pub trait Module { // -- Some associated type definitions are omitted here -- /// Module defined argument to the call method. type CallMessage: Debug; /// Genesis is called when a rollup is deployed and can be used to set initial state values in the module. fn genesis( &self, _config: &Self::Config, _working_set: &mut WorkingSet<Self::Spec>, ) -> Result<(), ModuleError>; /// Processes a transaction, updating the rollup state. fn call(&self, _message: Self::CallMessage, _context: &Context<Self::Spec>, _state: &mut impl TxState<S>, ) -> Result<CallResponse, ModuleError>; } }

 You'll notice that the call